Governance

 Since then, the Squires movement has spread to Toronto and Montreal in Canada, and most recently to the United States, where the Grand Master of the Order of the Holy Sepulchre, His Eminence Cardinal Fernando Filoni, KGCHS, gave his approval for its formation in the North Central Lieutenancy, with the first Squires attached to the Covington-Lexington Section in the Dioceses of Covington and Lexington.

-Young Catholic men and women should find being a Squire exhilarating and having the potential to give a deeper meaning to their lives.
-We hope this is what our future Squires will discover who will join us.
+Young Catholic men and women will find being a Squire exhilarating and having the potential to give deeper meaning to their lives.
+We hope this is what our future Squires will discover who join us.

 © 2026 Covington-Lexington Section + North Central Lieutenancy + Equestrian Order of the Holy Sepulchre of Jerusalem.
 All Rights Reserved.